iqraKhaliq/Madadgaar/README.md

 # Madadgaar

-It is an Android Application developed using React Native.
+It is an Android Application developed using React Native for our Final Year Project.
 Inspired by the concept of 'Dewar-e-Meherbani' or 'Wall of Kindness', this application was developed to help the people in need.
 It is a platfrom where user can place ads of the items or the objects they want to donate and recipient can request the item or object from the donor, if he/she wants it.
 User can be both donor and recipient.
 User can also avail other features like add to favorites, delete ad, update ad, request ad, view the list of different items in different categories, search the desired item, etc.